 sudo apt update && sudo apt upgrade

-Check for Existing HPLIP Installation
+Check for an Existing HPLIP Installation on Ubuntu

 Many Ubuntu installations include HPLIP by default.
 Before proceeding, verify whether HPLIP is already installed and check if the version meets your device requirements: